Reaching new heights as we leave the old year behi… - The Lily Foundation

 A Lily event is always a special night, and that proved the case with our side-splitting Comedy Night in February, our opulent, Orient-inspired gala ball in March, and our Fight Night in April – what an incredible display of bravery we saw at the Clapham Grand.
 We’ve got more amazing events coming next year too, and if you fancy stepping into the ring for next year’s boxing, we’re currently recruiting volunteers to fight mito – literally!

-We launched our Expert Patient Input Committee (code-named EPIC) in October, because we believe that the key to finding treatments and a cure for mito lies with those living with the disease.
+We launched our Expert Patient Input Committee (code-named EPIC) in October, because we believe that the key to finding treatments and a cure for mitochondrial disease lies with those living with the disease.
 An online committee made up entirely of mito heroes, EPIC is their opportunity to share their personal stories to help shape research, clinical care and treatments.
 The overwhelming interest we had in joining the first focus group goes to show how important it is for patients to be heard, and we look forward to more projects next year.

 Lockdowns might seem like a distant memory to us now, but back in March it was great to see the NHS up and running with their first in-person Patient Information Evening since the pandemic, in Oxford, followed by a day event in Newcastle later in the year.
 It was clear from the attendance and distances travelled that everyone involved was delighted to see these informal gatherings back on the calendar, and we were just as delighted to be there in support.